Siemens Charger: Amtrak Airo

-Amtrak plans to purchase at least 83 intercity trainsets with dual-mode ALC-42E locomotives from Siemens.
+Amtrak purchased 83 intercity trainsets with ALC-42E locomotives from Siemens as its Amtrak Airo procurement, including 75 trainsets for Northeast Corridor and 8 trainsets for the service.
 The trainsets will be used primarily on routes that operate over both electrified and non-electrified track, which currently require costly and lengthy locomotive swaps when transitioning between electrified and non-electrified territory.
+However, at only three of the eight trains for the Cascades service have been delivered with their new ALC-42E locomotives; while the remaining trains will be operated using the existing fleet of SC-44 locomotives.

-The main difference between ALC-42E and ALC-42 is that ALC-42E features a power-bus that allows for a special trailer car to send electricity to the locomotive and enable it to run at electric mode.
+The main difference between the ALC-42E and ALC-42 is that the ALC-42E features a power-bus that allows for a special trailer car to send electricity to the locomotive and enable it to run in electric mode.
+However, unlike the SC-42DM, the ALC-42E is not a true dual-mode locomotive, as it does not have its own pantographs and voltage regulation equipment to draw power from overhead lines, and requires a trailer power car with that equipment for operation in electric mode.
 In diesel mode, the ALC-42E will work like a typical diesel–electric locomotive, using its diesel engine to generate electricity for its motors.
-Half of the space on the special trailer car will have equipment that enables running at electric mode and a passenger seating area on the other.
+Half of the space on the special trailer car will have equipment that enables running at electric mode and a passenger seating area (business class) on the other.
 There are currently two types of trailer car planned: